-Before 12 West (1975), Crisco Disco (opening date unknown), Paradise Garage (1977), or Studio 54 (1977) was NYC’s first exclusively gay disco: Flamingo.
-(Although the Sanctuary (1969-72) laid claim as the first gay disco it attracted a good number of heteros as well and was not “exclusively gay”)
+Before 12 West (1975), Crisco Disco (opening date unknown), Paradise Garage (1977), or Studio 54 (1977) The Flamingo was NYC’s first exclusively gay disco.
+(Although the Sanctuary (1969-72) tried to make this claim it attracted a good number of heteros as well and was not “exclusively gay”)

 Flamingo was promoted as the first discotheque for an exclusively gay male clientele and opened on December 14, 1974.
 It was located on the 2nd floor of a building at the corner of Houston St. and Broadway in New York City.
 Since there was a constant fear police raids the club had an unlisted telephone number, but members and those in the loops knew they would find it under Gallery for the Promotion of People, Places, and Events housed at 599 Broadway.

 Started by Michael Fesco, a former Broadway dancer and a gypsy in the chorus of Irma La Douce, members paid up to six hundred dollars a year “membership” (In 1975 that was a lot of money even by gay sy=tandards) .
 The Flamingo was in an upstairs loft space, and there were two stunning women who operated the door,both with gardenias behind their ears.
 After passing them at the entrance they were the last women who you would see as in the beginning it was an “all male” club.

 The club was famous for the intensity and its t inventive parties.
 “They were the birthplace of Black parties and White parties,” says a writer Stuart Lee. adding that there were also set pieces such as a Crucifixion with the models dressed as Roman legionaries, and a Jesus Christ who would, from time to time, turn his eyes heavenward and ascend a cross.

 I first went to Flamingo as a guest of my roommate in the fall of 1975.